Better Bankside is a Business Improvement District. Its job is to make Bankside a thriving place to work, live and visit.

 A Business Improvement District can only come into existence if it is approved in a ballot.
 If it secures this approval, it is funded by a compulsory 'levy' on all eligible businesses within the boundaries it has set.
 After five years its future must be reviewed and – if it hasn't performed to businesses expectations it will not continue.
 Better Bankside has been approved in two ballots.
-The first was in 2005 and the second was in 2010.
-Our next ballot date will be in the first half of 2015.
+The first was in 2005 (see results below) and the second was in 2010.
+Our next ballot date will be on November 28th 2014.

 How does this work in Bankside?

 The ballot to establish a Business Improvement District in Bankside took place in January 2005.
 The result was as follows: